 This seminar course is based on the concept that an understanding of human dental occlusion involves an appreciation of a complex system characterized by an exploration of basic physiology and a wide range of clinical expertise.
 Thus, the course builds on course DEN1060F (Oral Physiology: Sensory and Neuromuscular Function).
 The course contents are targeted principally for postgraduate candidates in clinical dental specialties.
 The key literature on current research and clinical opinions on the functional and dysfunctional aspects of occlusion is reviewed.
 This is supplemented with formal and informal topical lectures, while the participants present the literature in the last two seminars.
 A number of cognitive, affective and psychomotor learning objectives are specified for each lecture topic.
 Passing the course is based on attendance, participation & demonstration of critical appraisal skills in a written essay at the end of the course.
-(Offered in alternate years available 2012-2013).
-ENDODONTICS STAFF challenges.
-Its functional integrity is vulnerable to musculoskeletal disorders as well as occlusion-related disorders, which demand an in-depth integration of basic and clinical science skills both at the diagnostic and at the therapeutic level.
-This course reviews many facets of TMJ function and dysfunction.
-It is presented in seminar form with emphasis on literature reviews, case history presentations and participation by various dental and medical specialists.
-(Offered in alternate years - not available 2012-2013).
+(Offered in alternate years - not available 2013-14; available 2014-2015).
+L. AVIVI-ARBER, STAFF